aaronw2/led-controller-wrover32/README.md

 An optional SPH0645LM4H-B i2s compatible microphone is available.
 If present, it is configured for the left channel.
 Word-select is on IO5, clock is on IO0 and data is on IO35.

+PWM Control:
+J7 pin 3 is capable of providing PWM control or even being driven by the D to A.  This pin is capable of sinking up to 12V and 1A (in PWM mode).
+Do not short this pin to ground or bad things will happen.

+Booting and programming:
+This board follows the standard in the Wrover32 reference design where DTR and RTS are used to control IO0, IO2 and RESET.
+Note that revision 1.5.0 fixed an issue where IO2 was not being driven, preventing booting or programming over the serial port.